KamronP23/project-beta/README.md

 ## Design

-CarCar is a web applllication designed to track a auto dealership by tracking inventory of vehicles, sales, and services.
+CarCar is a web appllication designed to track a auto dealership by tracking inventory of vehicles, sales, and services.
 Each application is split into its own microservice, utilizing RESTful API's to provide each o ther with information.
 The project utilizes docker.

 ### CarCar Features:
 * Create Auto Manufacturers & List Manufacturers
 * Create Vehicle Models & List Models